marijnh/Eloquent-JavaScript/20_node.md

 {{index grep, search, "search tool (exercise)"}}

-On ((Unix)) systems, there is a command line tool called `grep` that can be used to quickly search files for a ((regular expression)).
+On ((Unix)) systems, there is a command-line tool called `grep` that can be used to quickly search files for a ((regular expression)).

 Write a Node script that can be run from the ((command line)) and acts somewhat like `grep`.
-It treats its first command line argument as a regular expression, and any further arguments as files to search.
+It treats its first command-line argument as a regular expression, and any further arguments as files to search.
 It should output the names of any file whose content matches the regular expression.